Take Full Advantage of Your Retirement Plans

 - Would you like to make a difference at our organization in the future?

-If you think that a gift of retirement plan assets might be right for you, or if you want to talk about other options for charitable giving, please contact our President and CEO Gordy Heminger at 317-843-1911 or email@example.com.
+If you think that a gift of retirement plan assets might be right for you, or if you want to talk about other options for charitable giving, please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at firstname.lastname@example.org.

 How to Complete your Gift